raoulmoise/devops-homelab/proxmox-setup/vm-layout/vm1-portainer/README.md

-# 🐧 Ubuntu Server Setup
+# 🐧 VM1 on Proxmox

-This folder documents how I install and configure **Ubuntu Server 24.X LTS** VM, where I have configured Portainer and Homepage.
+This folder documents how I install and configure **Ubuntu Server 24.X LTS** VM, with Portainer and Homepage.
 The goal is to keep a reproducible process for deploying VMs and services on top of Ubuntu.

 ---